-The Council's Business Plan sets out its vision and priorities for a three-year period, highlighting the issues upon which we have decided to focus and the key actions that we commit to undertake in order to ensure that our vision is realised.
-Our vision is 'Wyre, a place of which people are proud'.
+The Council's Business Plan sets out its vision and priorities for a threefour-year period, highlighting the issues upon which we have decided to focus and the key actions that we commit to undertake in order to ensure that our vision is realised.
+Our vision is 'Wyre, a place of which people are proud Together we make a Difference'.